kdrag0n/bluestone/README.md

  - YouTube Data API v3

 and put it in the JSON.

+You may also provide Discord Bots and Carbonitex keys if you have valid ones.
+However, invalid or empty keys will cause errors whenever guild count is updated.

 ### Enjoy!
 Don't forget that this project is still experimental.